-Additionally, many travel affiliate programs offer high commission rates, and the average booking price is usually high.
-For example, on Travelpayouts, affiliate partners like Booking.com offer a 4% commission (an average of $5 per sale), and GetYourGuide provides an 8%–10% commission (an average of $8-10 per sale).
+Additionally, many travel affiliate programs offer high commission rates for what are typically high booking pricetags.
+Look at affiliate brands on Travelpayouts, Booking.com offers a 4% commission (an average of $5 per sale), while GetYourGuide offers an 8%–10% commission (an average of $8-10 per sale).

 Below, we’ve gathered some information from successful travel bloggers and content creators who have shared their average affiliate marketing income and affiliate platforms.

 |Amazon, Booking.com, Agoda, JR Pass, RentalCars.com, Allianz Travel Insurance, World Nomads, CityPASS & VIPKID